cocotb/cocotb/documentation/source/building.rst

     If set, cocotb will print the process ID (PID) to attach to and wait the specified time before actually letting the simulator run.

+.. envvar:: COCOTB_PY_ATTACH

+    To attach a feature-full Python debugger (VSCode, GitPod/Theia, etc) and enable stepping through tests and cocotb internals, viewing local variables, and more, install the `debugpy <https://pypi.org/project/debugpy/>`_ package alongside cocotb.

+    Set :envvar:`COCOTB_PY_ATTACH` to a ``host:port`` value that cocotb will listen on (i.e., ``localhost:5678``).
+    During initialization, cocotb will print the host and port it is listening on, and wait for a debugger to attach.

+    Attach Python debugger using the provided host and port.
+    After attach, cocotb will immediately break into the debugger as if a breakpoint was set.
+    Set breakpoints in tests or other Python code and start debugging.

 .. envvar:: COCOTB_ENABLE_PROFILING

     Enable performance analysis of the Python portion of cocotb.
 When set, a file :file:`test_profile.pstat`